 Overall principle of the course: visioning the audio commented PPT is mandatory in order to take part in the face-to-face sessions, these being designed to ensure a good understanding of the topics.

 The course counts for 4 credits.
 Students will have to take a certificative evaluation.
-Due to the exceptional circumstances due to the COVID-19 pandemic, the evaluation will consist in a written exam (closed book), including mostly closed questions .
+Due to the exceptional circumstances due to the COVID-19 pandemic, the exam will be on Wiseflow (online), closed book and without access to Moodle or other sites.

 The textbook will be the free online manual "The Economy", produced and developed by the CORE-ECON project, by the CORE team, which brings together researchers and professors of economics from around the world (see https://www.core-econ.org ).